 Laura King Edwards, Vice President

 Laura is an award-winning writer, marketing professional and passionate rare disease advocate.
 She specializes in content development at Wray Ward, where she helps leading brands craft compelling, effective content strategies.
 Previously, she worked for Novant Health, an integrated system of physician practices, hospitals and outpatient centers.
 In 2017, Laura shared the Taylor’s Tale story on the TEDxCharlotte stage; her memoir, “Run to the Light,” will be published in 2018.
 With a passion for writing, Laura has a knack for finding unique news hooks and telling stories in ways that resonate with target audiences.
 Her work has appeared in publications ranging from Endurance Magazine and The Charlotte Observer to Oracle Fine Arts Review.
 Laura is also experienced in crisis communications and is a graduate of the FEMA Advanced Public Information Officer (APIO) program.
-She is a member of the Women’s National Book Association and a past member of the Charlotte Writers’ Club, North Carolina Writers’ Network and Society of Children’s Book Writers and Illustrators Charlotte Writers’ Club.
+She is a member of the Women’s National Book Association and a past member of the Charlotte Writers’ Club, North Carolina Writers’ Network and Society of Children’s Book Writers and Illustrators.
 Laura served on the Board of The Fletcher School and chaired the PR committee.
-She is a graduate of the University of North Carolina at Chapel Hill with a bachelor of arts in English.
+She is a graduate of the University of North Carolina at Chapel Hill with a bachelor of arts in English and a minor in creative writing.

 Karen Mayer Woods, Treasurer

 Karen is a vice president with Bank of America in Charlotte.
 For 13 years she has worked in various accounting and finance functions within the bank’s chief financial officer (CFO) group.
 She earned a bachelor of science in business administration from the University of North Carolina at Chapel Hill and a master’s degree in accountancy from the University of North Carolina at Charlotte.
 In her free time, Karen enjoys reading, cooking and yoga.

 Stephen King, Secretary